Skip to content

 In 2020, Friends acquired two spectacular properties at Cape Horn and Catherine Creek.
 Each holds extraordinary opportunities for habitat restoration and accessible recreation.
 Donations to Share the Wonder will set the stage for natural recovery of these lands and make them more resilient in the face of climate change.

 Throughout this article, you’ll encounter the term “climate resilience.”
 What does it mean?
-Watch a short explainer video here.
+Watch our explainer video below.

 by Stewardship Manager Sara Woods and Preserves Manager Frances Fischer